ssb10/PUI2017_ssb602/HW4_ssb602/README.md

 Part 3: Completed with Ilha Youn.

 Part 4: Completed with Ilha Youn.
 First part completed on my own.
-Ilha helped me getting the lattitude and longitude for Manhattan and Brooklyn
+Ilha helped me getting the lattitude and longitude for Manhattan and Brooklyn.